Posted on Sunday, May 12th, 2024 at 6:12 pm

 Going on long-term disability can be a stressful and confusing experience, especially if you’re dealing with a denied LTD claim.
 The legal team at Capitan Law focuses exclusively on disability insurance claims.
 We help employees fight for the benefits they’re entitled to under their LTD policies.

-If you’re considering filing for long-term disability or your claim has been wrongfully denied, contact us online or call (267) 419-7888 for a free consultation with one of our experienced disability attorneys.
+If you’re considering filing for long-term disability or your claim has been wrongfully denied, contact us online or call (267) 419-7888 for a free consultation with one of our Philadelphia long-term disability attorneys.
 We’ll review your case and explain your legal rights and options at no cost.
 Call us today for the answers to long-term disability claims and appeals.